philip82148/cpp-dump/README.md

 }
 ```

-If you don't want to include the configuration code inside the main function, you can write it like this.
+And if you don't want to include the configuration code inside the main function, you can use [this method](https://stackoverflow.com/questions/10897552/call-a-function-before-main).
+**Caution:**
-**Caution: The function passed to the constructor of `cpp_dump::execute_before_main` should only contain the configuration code and nothing else.**
+**The function passed to the constructor of** `cpp_dump::execute_before_main` **should only contain the configuration code and nothing else, since this approach may lead to [the static initialization order problem](https://isocpp.org/wiki/faq/ctors#static-init-order).**

 ```cpp
 // You can also write this in a header file -----------------------------------